e-j-present/robomaster_cv/src/Lesson3_Publishing_a_ROS_Node/README.md

 ```
 msg.data = {1, 2, 3, 4, 5};
 ```
 For testing purposes, print out a message here so we know everytime something is published.
+Using RCLCPP_INFO(this->get_logger, "{Your Message}") is a safer way to print to the console from ROS nodes as opposed to using printf();

 ```
 RCLCPP_INFO(this->get_logger(), "Publishing array of 5 ints");